BDA-KTS/Propensity_score_tutorial/README.md

 AGE, EDUCATION, and EXPERIENCE are regarded as covariates, while EARNINGS_PRE and EARNINGS_POST are used to evaluate the job training program's impact via SMD.
 A value of 1 in the **TREATED** column signifies the treatment group, whereas a value of 0 represents the control group.

 The tutorial offers step-by-step instructions, example code, and explanations to facilitate understanding and implementation.

+## Social Science Use Case
+The tutorial demonstrates the causal effect of job training programs on the salaries of the employees.
+It uses the propensity score method having training programs as treatment group and the pre-training and post-training salaries as the control group.

 ## Target Audience